AppsFlyerSDK/appsflyer-native-pc-unreal-sample-app/README.md

 ### Setup

-1. In your Unreal editor, go to **Plugins**, activate **Online Subsystem EOS**, and then restart the editor.
-2. Open the project in your preferred C++ editor and in the `[YOUR-APP-NAME].Build.cs` file, add `OpenSSL` to your dependencies and `HTTP` as a private dependency:
+1. Open the project in your preferred C++ editor and in the `[YOUR-APP-NAME].Build.cs` file, add `OpenSSL` to your dependencies and `HTTP` as a private dependency:

 ```c#
 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "HeadMountedDisplay", "OpenSSL" });
 PrivateDependencyModuleNames.Add("HTTP");
 ```

-5. In your Unreal Project files, under the **Source** directory, create a new directory named **AppsflyerModule**.
+2. In your Unreal Project files, under the `Source/[YOUR-APP-NAME]` directory, create a new directory named `AppsflyerPCModule`.
-6. Copy the following files from `appsflyer-unreal-sample-app/AppsflyerIntegrationFiles` to the new folder:
+3. Copy the following files from `appsflyer-native-pc-unreal-sample-app/AppsflyerPCModule` to the new folder:

    - AppsflyerModule.cpp
    - AppsflyerModule.cpp